Lauriy/rinja/README.md

 ## Misc.
 - positions are updated with a delay of some days (up to 3?)
-- price delay should be ~ 15 minutes
+- general stock listing price delay should be ~ 15 minutes